 The saddle angle is the easiest problem to fix.
 Depending on your riding style tilt your saddle downward or upward.
 This should give you an idea about the comfort level you are looking for.

-As a starting point, your saddle should be leveled, with the back and the front nose at the same height (A flat saddle with 0° angle).
-For most of the riding positions i.e. Relaxed (90° riding position best for city or heavy duty type tours), Inclined (60° riding position best for touring and trekking) and Athletic (45° riding position best for performance type riding), a complete flat saddle or slightly tilted downward at the front of the saddle is preferable.
+As a starting point, your saddle should be leveled, with the back and the front nose at the same height (A flat saddle with a 0° angle).
+For most of the riding positions i.e. Relaxed (90° riding position best for city or heavy-duty type tours), Inclined (60° riding position best for touring and trekking) and Athletic (45° riding position best for performance type riding), a completely flat saddle or slightly tilted downward at the front of the saddle is preferable.

 Saddle angle changes over time

 Okay, first talk about the basics of saddle tilting.
 Saddle tilting is not a static thing, you cannot measure your saddle angle in a static way.
 If we center the saddle level and then sit on it, our body will produce pressure on the saddle.
 So the saddle may not be leveled anymore.
 Eventually, the overall flex of the seat posts, the rails, and the shell of the saddle will combine to create a saddle position that is a little more nose-up or a little more-nose down.
 In general, if you nosed down your saddle more than average or more than the particular saddle was intending to do, there are things that are more likely to happen which you will find unappealing.
 First of all, It will create pain in your pelvic area, your hands have to deal with a certain amount of pressure.
 You have to support yourself with your upper torso most.
 So potentially there is a possibility that having more weight on the hands may lead to issues with hand numbness.

 What Professionals Do